Sylvia Park railway station: History

 The new Sylvia Park station was funded by the builders of the Sylvia Park Shopping Centre, located next to the station, and built by ARTNL/ARTA.
 It opened to the public on 2 July 2007.
 The station cost NZ$5 million to build.

 The station has a fairly high patronage, with many people travelling to shop at the Sylvia Park Shopping Centre.

 A paid park and ride service, operated privately by Kiwi Property, was introduced at the mall in 2020.
 The service must be booked in advance.

 Due to Stage 2 of the Rail Network Rebuild, the Eastern Line between Ōtahuhu and Britomart (which included Sylvia Park station) was temporarily closed for major track renewal work between March 2023 and January 2024.

 Services

 Sylvia Park is located in the Isthmus fare zone.

-Auckland One Rail, on behalf of Auckland Transport, operates suburban services to Britomart and Manukau.
-Since 3 February 2025, the basic weekday inter-peak timetable is:
+Auckland One Rail, on behalf of Auckland Transport, operates East West services to Swanson and Manukau.